NeuralDynamicsAndComputing/NeuroRNNTools/README.md

-We next describe the different arguments to `NeuroRNN`
+We next describe the different arguments to `RateModel`

 ### `recurrent`